bernardpeh/practical-symfony-3/manuscript/Chapter_21.md

 easy_admin:
     design:
-        brand_color: '#337ab7'
+        brand_color: '#5493ca'
         assets:
             css:
                 - /bundles/app/css/style.css
         menu:
           - { label: 'Dashboard', route: 'dashboard', default: true }
-          - { entity: 'User', icon: 'user', role: ROLE_ADMIN }
+          - { entity: 'User', icon: 'user', role: ROLE_USER }
-          - { entity: 'Page', icon: 'file', role: ROLE_USER }
+          - { entity: 'Page', icon: 'file', role: ROLE_ADMIN }
           - { entity: 'UserLog', icon: 'database', role: ROLE_ADMIN }
 ```

-Noticed that we have added a new array key called "role" to each menu item and the value (say "ROLE_ADMIN") means the mimimum permission level required to access that menu.
-In this case, everyone can see the dashboard, ROLE_USER and above can see the Page link and only ROLE_ADMIN can see the User and UserLog link.
+Noticed that we have added a new attribute called "role" to each menu item and the value (say "ROLE_ADMIN") means the mimimum permission level required to access that menu.
+In this case, everyone can see the dashboard, ROLE_USER and above can access the User link and only ROLE_ADMIN can see the User and UserLog link.

 We are going to do something similar for all the entities yaml, starting from the page entity